 In other words, most employees believe they are making a meaningful difference at the company overall but also believe that most of their specific tasks are not contributing to overall success of the organization.
 Most of their tasks are not meaningful, but the remainder of their work does provide a meaningful contribution – enough for them to believe they make a meaningful contribution overall.
 This seems to further defend the Pareto Principle logic that a small amount of the work activities they do drives the majority of the value they provide to the organization.

-Process Automation can be leveraged to address this challenge.
+Process Automation and Pareto’s Principle can be leveraged to address this challenge.
 Technologies like Robotic Process Automation (RPA) can take over the mundane, repeatable tasks that people spend a significant portion of their time completing.
 By removing the administrative tasks of data entry and data manipulation, people could now have the time to truly analyze and react to the data – thus doing more meaningful work.
 RPA itself is a result of continuous improvement from a prior emphasis on implementing enterprise applications like ERP & CRM to standardize the processes.
 RPA has been around for about 10 years but has significantly picked up steam in the last 2 years.
 It is commonly perceived as the first stage in the evolution of automation and artificial intelligence – which, of course, continues the evolution of continuous improvement.